-A Guide to Organizing the Home and Office (PDF) – Explains why adults with ADD/ADHD have trouble with organization how to improve organizational skills at the home and office how to stay organized.
+A Guide to Organizing the Home and Office (PDF) – Explains why adults with ADHD have trouble with organization how to improve organizational skills at the home and office how to stay organized.
 (National Resource Center on AD/HD)

-Adult ADD / ADHD in the workplace
+ADHD in the workplace

-ADD at Work: Job Success with Adult ADD – Advice for getting organized and focused at work and maximizing your effectives.
+Memo to ADHDers: Fix Your Workplace, Revive Your Career – Advice for getting organized and focused at work and maximizing your effectives.
 (ADDitude)

-Adult ADD / ADHD and relationships
+ADHD and relationships

 Interacting with Others: Tips for Adults with AD/HD – Learn how to improve social and relationship interactions.
 For the complete guide, see Social Skills in Adults.
 (National Resource Center on ADHD)

-Finding support for adult ADD / ADHD
+Finding support for ADHD

 Find Local CHADD Chapters – Searchable directory of support groups that focus on both children and adults with ADHD (Children and Adults with Attention Deficit Hyperactivity Disorder)